- Great shape for changing efforts

 The perfect saddle for you really is dependant on your downstairs floorplan.
 Whilst I love the shape of the Romin Evo, Mimic tech – despite being revolutionary for many female riders – is not for me.

 A carefully thought out saddle which might well be the answer for women who like to move around on the bike between efforts, and find cut-outs cause them problems.
-Personally, I loved the shape, but not the Mimic tech - and would be keen to try the same perch with a traditional pressure relief channel
+Personally, I loved the shape, but not the Mimic tech - and would favour the same perch with a traditional pressure relief channel

 Weight : 192g